This traditional homemade mulled red wine recipe is very easy to make. So warm and cozy for sipping on cool winter nights!

 My Top Tips

-♥ Make Ahead - You can make this mulled wine up to 2 hours ahead of serving.
+♡ Make Ahead - You can make this mulled wine up to 2 hours ahead of serving.
 Just cover the pan and let it stand at room temperature.
-When you are ready to serve it, slowly reheat it over medium-low heat.
+When you are ready to serve it, slowly reheat it.

 Substitutions & Variations

-♥ Substitute Star Anise - Instead of using 6 whole cloves you can substitute one star anise.
+- Substitute Star Anise.
+Instead of using 6 whole cloves, you can substitute just one star anise.
 Star anise is an entirely different flavor from cloves.
 It tastes and smells like licorice.
-If you prefer that flavor to cloves, please do make this substitution.
-But in general, I do not recommend using both cloves and star anise.
-In my opinion star anise is a powerful spice and can dominate any other spice.
+If you prefer that flavor to cloves, please make this substitution.
+But generally, I do not recommend using cloves and star anise together in a recipe.
+In my opinion, star anise is a powerful spice that can dominate any other spice.

-♥ Substitute Chinese Five Spice - If you can't afford purchasing whole cloves, whole allspice, and the cinnamon sticks, consider purchasing Chinese Five Spice which contains star anise, cloves, cinnamon, Szechuan peppercorns, and fennel seeds.
-The flavor of this spice blend is well balanced and although different from the spices I listed, it is an economical way to get a pleasant spice profile from a single purchase.
-Although I cautioned to not use star anise together with cloves in this recipe, this is an exception.
+- Substitute Chinese Five Spice.
+If you can't afford to purchase whole cloves, whole allspice, and cinnamon sticks, consider purchasing Chinese Five Spice which contains star anise, cloves, cinnamon, Szechuan peppercorns, and fennel seeds.
+The flavor of this spice blend is well-balanced, and although different from the spices I listed, it is economical to get a pleasant spice profile from a single purchase.
+(Although I cautioned not to use star anise with cloves in a recipe, this is an exception.)

 📖 Recipe